thomasgstewart/stata/stata-do-files.md

 ## DO FILE

-While not a sophisticated as the reproducible research tools of other statistical software programs, STATA does offer the DO File.
+While not as sophisticated as the reproducible research tools of other statistical software programs, STATA does offer the DO File.
 All the command for your analysis are stored in a single file so that the output can be reproduced.

 >**KEY POINT:** Every step and every command of your analysis should be recorded into a .do file.